 When too many nights spent tossing and turning cause you to dread your bedroom, instead of looking forward to slipping between the sheets, there’s no need to automatically reach for a sleeping pill.
-Instead, change your bedtime snack to a food known for its sleep-enhancing properties, and you’ll soon be visiting the land of Nod.
+Instead, change your bedtime snack to food known for its sleep-enhancing properties, and you’ll soon be visiting the land of Nod.
 While it's true that sleep-inducing foods are not as powerful as prescription medications, they are free of side effects and require no prescription.
 So next time the late-night urge to nosh strikes, fill your plate with one of the following.

 01 of 10